-where $\mu_B, T$ , and m being the baryochemical potential, freezeout temperature, and nucleon mass, respectively [15].
-Equation 14 can be used to determine the source thermodynamic freeze-out parameters T and $\mu_B$ as an alternative approach instead of the standard method based on the analysis of hadron abundances in the framework of a thermal statistical model (see [73] and references therein).
+where μ_B, T , and m being the baryochemical potential, freezeout temperature, and nucleon mass, respectively [15].
+Equation 14 can be used to determine the source thermodynamic freeze-out parameters T and μ_B as an alternative approach instead of the standard method based on the analysis of hadron abundances in the framework of a thermal statistical model [75].
 As reported in ref.
-[74], the values of kinetic and chemical freeze-out temperatures are similar in heavy-ion collisions below $\sqrt{s{NN}} = 5$ GeV.
+[76], the values of kinetic and chemical freeze-out temperatures are similar in heavy-ion collisions below $\sqrt{s{NN}}=5$ GeV.
 Thus, we can use the value of T obtained in the analysis of transverse mass spectra of particles and listed in Table 3 as an estimate for a 'universal' freeze-out temperature.
-Re-arranging Eq.
-14, one can write a formula for $\mu_B$ as
+From Eq.
+14, one can write a formula for μ_B as

-Table 6: Penalty factor p, temperature T (from Table 3), and baryochemical potential $\mu_B$ in 0-40% central Ar+A collisions.
+Table 6: Penalty factor p, temperature T (from Table 3), and baryochemical potential μ_B in 0-40% central Ar+A collisions.
+The quoted uncertainty is the quadratic sum of the statistical and systematic errors.